bhargavkesa/Web_Scraping/README.md

  # Deployment

- CSV file is produced after executing the code
+ CSV file is produced after executing the code in the folder where the program is present